vertesy/isoENV/README.md

 ## Intro

 The `isoENV` R package provides a robust framework for executing scripts within isolated environments.
-This capability allows users to define specific inputs and outputs to these environments,
+This capability allows users to define specific inputs and outputs to these environments, making workflows cleaner and more robust.

 In essence, this allows you to emulate a classic (bioinformatics) pipeline, with defined in- and outputs to each tool (script), ***within a single R session***.